-(2) Based on an assumed public offering price of \$0.52 per share of common stock, or in the case of pre-funded warrants, \$0.5199 per pre-funded warrant to purchase one share of common stock.
-The final public offering price per share or pre-funded warrant to purchase one share of common stock, as the case may be, will be determined by the Company, Placement Agent and the investors in this offering and may be a discount to the market price of the Company's common stock.
+(2) Based on an assumed public offering price of \$0.3463 per share of common stock.
+The final public offering price per share will be determined by the Company, Placement Agent and the investors in this offering and may be a discount to the market price of the Company's common stock.